pi108/Tableau-Challenge/README.md

 4. Newport Path: 33,348 trips
 5. Harborside:  30,275 trips
 This trend applies to most of the months from Jan-2018 to March-2020.

-#### Trip Starting Points Analysis (last month of the dataset -- May-2020):
+#### For the last month of the dataset -- May-2020:
 However, the trend changes  in April-2020 and May-2020.
 For instance, in the last month of our dataset (May-2020), the top 5 Stations (Starting Points) with the most number of trips were as follows:
 1. Liberty Light Rail: 1,581 trips
 2. Newport Pkwy: 1,321 tripss
 3. JC Medical center: 859 trips
 4. Grove St Path: 819 trips
 5. Marin Light Rail: 794 trips
-This trend applies to most fo the months from Jan-2018 to March-2020.
+This seems to be an anomaly caused by the COVID-19 situation.

-#### Trip Ending Points Analysis:
+### Trip Ending Points Analysis:
+#### Over the entire time period -- January 2018 to May-2020:
 Of the 775,202 trips over the entire time period analyzed, the top 5 Stations (Ending Points) with the most number of trips were as follows:
 1. Grove St Path: 110,821 trips
 2. Hamilton Park: 42,387 trips
 3. Sip Ave: 36,216 trips
 4. Newport Path: 34,796 trips
 5. Harborside:  29,822 trips
+This trend applies to most of the months from Jan-2018 to March-2020.
+#### For the last month of the dataset -- May-2020:
+However, the trend changes  in April-2020 and May-2020.
+For instance, in the last month of our dataset (May-2020), the top 5 Stations (Ending Points) with the most number of trips were as follows:
+1. Liberty Light Rail: 1,635 trips
+2. Newport Pkwy: 1,305 tripss
+3. Grove St Path: 842 trips
+4. JC Medical Center: 826 trips
+5. Hamilton Park: 790 trips
+This seems to be an anomaly caused by the COVID-19 situation.